nfinit/scenes/README.md

 # Scenes

-_the universal online hierarchical album_
+_the universal online hierarchical data album_

 -----------------------------------------

 **Scenes** is an online hierarchical album management system, which organizes assets into collections and displays them in a linear format with or without descriptions and other metadata.
-It is designed mainly with photography in mind, but can also be applied to almost any other use case involving listing and describing files and data.
+It is designed mainly with photography in mind, but can also be applied to almost any other use case involving listing and describing arbitrary files and data.

 _Scenes_ is roughly inspired by Dave Flack's [World Photo Album](https://www.qsl.net/ah6hy/photos.html), a simple, legacy-friendly website that presents photos he has taken during his travels in a linear format with occasional image descriptions or sections.
 Like Flack's site, _Scenes_ aims to present content in a simple and compatible manner, but also in a way that is more consistent across pages, flexible and easy to maintain on the backend.